Custom Disk Partitions

 • Deploy with unpartitioned free space.

-To leave space unpartitioned on first boot of a disk image it is possible to configure an <oem-systemsize> which is smaller than the disk the image gets deployed to.
-Details about this setting can be found in Image Description Elements
+To leave space unpartitioned on the first boot of a disk image, it is possible to configure an <oem-systemsize> that is smaller than the disk the image gets deployed to.
+Details about this setting can be found in Image Description Elements.

 • Build with unpartitioned free space.